 option is to contact an Ohio attorney to obtain advice with respect to

 gender discrimination questions or any particular employment law issue.
 Use and

 access to this employment law website or any of the links contained within the

 site do not create an attorney-client relationship.
 The legal opinions

 expressed at or through this site are the opinions of the individual lawyer and

-may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.